ej05388/Token-Tracker-Improved/README.md

   handleSignOut()
 }
 ```
+***Note: for each viewControllerSwiftFile, I will give in line comments to explain what each line of code does.***
-In HomeViewController, I gave detailed comments of the code.
-Read through HomeViewController before trying to read and understand other files because once you read that file, it will be much easier to read the other files.
+***In HomeViewController, I gave detailed comments of the code.
+Read through HomeViewController before trying to read and understand other files because once you read that file, it will be much easier to read the other files.***

 ## Assets.xcassets folder:
 This folder contains all the images for the app.